Questions, grouped.

 Will it slow my team down?

 In practice, no — not in the way that makes people bypass it.
 Redaction and approval add under 300ms on a typical Standard deployment; most of the wait is still the LLM you would have called anyway.
-Responses stream as they arrive in both the extension and the chat UI.
+Responses stream as they arrive in the chat UI.

 What slows teams down is a separate "compliance portal" they refuse to open.
 We optimised for the path they already use.
 After the first week, most users stop noticing the extra step — unless the system catches something they would have regretted sending.
 If latency matters for a specific site, we benchmark on your network during the demo.